evilgeniuscreative/korilla-restaurant/README.md

 Obviously we don't want to have to modify our code every time we get a new receipt.
 Let's instead put all the receipt data in an array and then map over it to render the output.

 Update your code so it renders the same, but instead of hard coding 3 receipts, it maps over the array.
+You still want the receipts to display if they're unpaid, and hide if they are paid.

 <details>
   <summary>